Google has always been refining its algorithm to produce the best search results for users.

 If not, the best you can do is take in their criticisms in stride and use it to fuel your business for the better.

-On one hand, it feels unfair for Google to be more stingy in dealing with health websites.
+On one hand, it feels unfair for Google to be more stingy in dealing with healthcare marketing agencies and YMYL websites.
 However, considering what’s at stake, it’s for the best to make your sites as authoritative and trustworthy as possible.

 By observing the guidelines regarding E-A-T and YMYL pages, you should be able to beef up your site with content produced by experts in their respective fields.
 This way, you not only get into the good graces of Google but also deliver the right information to people who need them the most.